11 Ways To Decorate With Dried Hydrangeas For Fall

 In a wall basket…

-In a basket on top of a piece of furniture anywhere in your home.
-One of these is the top of the china cabinet in my breakfast area and the other is on top of the bookcases in my office.
+One of these is the top of the china cabinet in the breakfast area, one is on top of my kitchen hutch and the other is on top of the bookcases in my office.

 And in a huge basket as a focal point in your home, like this one I use at my staircase landing.

-My husband and I were on a vacation in North Carolina a few years ago.
 We went to a barn sale and they had a bundle of dried hydrangeas with stems about 4 feet long.

 I got so excited about them, the only thing was we had to fly home and I knew there was no way I could get those on the plane.

-Luckily, we were traveling with my brother in law and sister in law who had driven, and they offered to bring them home.
+Luckily, we were traveling with my brother-in-law and sister-in-law who had driven, and they offered to bring them home.

 They landed in the basket on my staircase and have been there ever since.